avdhoot0303/avdhoot0303/README.md

+# Avdhoot Patil

-### Hi there 👋
+### Hi there
 ##### I'm Avdhoot Patil, I was born a few years ago and since then I'm a learner.
-##### I'm an ML and AI enthusiast and trying to keep my environment happy and appealing.
+###### I'm an ML and AI enthusiast and trying to keep my environment happy and appealing.
 My favourite part of  neural networks is natural language processing and I thrive to learn it and look forward to work on real life problems and implement projects.